ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## ESLint Workflow

 This [workflow](/.github/workflows/run-eslint.yaml) runs the ESLint.
-It is triggered by PRs on the `main` branch that change at least one of the following:
+It is triggered by pull requests (PRs) on the `main` branch that change at least one of the following:
 - `/.github` directory content
 - `/testing/e2e/skr` directory content
 - `Makefile` file